alitaslimi/cross-chain-monitoring/README.md

 # Flipside
-Blockchain data analysis dashboards made for Flipside Crypto
+This tool was originally created for the Flipside Crypto World Cup tournament using Streamlit.